 On the first day, having met, we went to the post office: I needed to get Biometric Residence Permit, and Haven got the certificate already in college.
 Biometric Residence Permit is something between the student's card and the visa: it has information about you, terms of validity, working conditions (if possible), etc. The map was fast enough, so the rest of the time was spent for a walk around Cambridge.

-We went to a place I already know - the Butch Annie's pub: here, in my humble opinion, the best burgers in the world, the relaxed atmosphere of the US bar of the 70s, many beer taps on Stand - it's not my part, but it looks impressive.
-Prices for Russia (and for Hong Kong, as it turned out, too) seem high, but for Britain it's quite normal: for a burger of the order of 7-9 pounds, for a full dinner with drinks - 10-20 pounds.
-Not cheap, but this is the country.
+We went to the Butch Annie's pub: here, in my humble opinion, there are best burgers in the world, the relaxed atmosphere of the US bar of the 70s, many beer taps on Stand - it's not my part, but it looks impressive.
+Prices seem high, but for Britain it's quite normal: for a burger of the order of 7-9 pounds, for a full dinner with drinks - 10-20 pounds.

-We went to the bookstore: we managed to buy a new book "Harry Potter" in a terrific edition, and then went home - usually the road takes about 25-30 minutes by bus, But in the conditions of "rush hour" - about an hour.
+We went to the bookstore: we managed to buy a new book "Harry Potter" in a terrific edition, and then went home - usually the road takes about 25-30 minutes by bus, but during "rush hour" - about an hour.

 A-level - the program is a two-year one.
-The first year, AS, we will study 4 selected subjects and take exams in May-June.
+The first year A1 we will study 4 selected subjects and take exams in May-June.
 The results of the exam are not so valuable as the results for the second year, but many universities also take them into account, so it will be necessary to try from the very beginning.
-In addition to the basic subjects, we will prepare a research project (Extended project).
-The project can be performed in any form, from the literary essay to the model of the building, the main thing is that the topics correspond to the area in which you plan to advance at the university.
+In addition to the basic subjects, we will prepare a research project (extended project).
+The project can be performed in any form, from the literary essay to the model of the building, the main thing is that the topics correspond to the area that you plan to study at the university.
 It's like a semi-exam, adds credits to your diploma.

 The second year is A2 - and for successful admission to the university you must pass a good level of at least 3 exams (that is, some items can be deducted from the original list).
-Also, those who need to pass more and IELTS, also prepare for the exam within two years.
-For each subject, 4 classes per class and 6 hours of homework are put on a weekly basis, in total it will be necessary to do 50 hours a week.
+Also, those who need to pass more exams and IELTS, also prepare for the exam within two years.
+For each subject, there are 4 lessons per the group and 6 hours of homework are put on a weekly basis, in total it will be necessary to do 50 hours a week.

 I can tell about the course itself after the first school week has ended.
 My group is scientific, AS Science.
-In the classroom there are about 10 people, most are again Asians, nothing surprising.
-Acquainted with our tutor, Claire, she's also an English teacher, though not with us.
-Lessons are in pairs, for an hour and a half hours, but all at school we spend a lot of time - until 15:00, and sometimes until 17:20.
-Well, they warned me that it's necessary to be ready for such intensity ...
+In the classroom there are about 10 people.
+Our tutor was Claire, she's also an English teacher.
+Lessons are conducted in pairs, for an hour and a half hours, but all at school we spend a lot of time - until 15:00, and sometimes until 17:20.

 The first lesson was economics.
 It took a little time to get used to the pronunciation of our teacher, Ian Hunt, but he explains it really cool.
-The course itself is similar to my 9-10 grade in the previous school, only the degree of study is more profound, more thoroughly everything is learned.
-But all the same I want to say thank you to my former school, because on the economy, I immediately felt more confident!
+The course itself is similar to my 9-10 grade in the previous school, only the degree of study is more profound.
+But all the same I want to say thanks to my former school, because on the economy, I immediately felt more confident!
 The first lessons - in general, practically the repetition of the course of social studies: methodology, the main problems of the economy, types of resources ...
-Ian tells all in detail and interestingly, with a bunch of examples, trying to ask every student at least once a couple.
-It is very convenient that a separate time is allocated at the end of the class (outside the lesson), when the teacher can personally discuss with the student one or another difficult topic - this is called the strange word Surgeries, but in general a cool possibility.
+Ian tells all in detail, with a bunch of examples, trying to ask every student at least once a couple.
+It is very convenient that a separate time is allocated at the end of the class (outside the lesson), when the teacher can personally discuss with the student one or another difficult topic - this is called the strange word surgeries, but in general a cool possibility.

 The third lesson is computer science.
 Here everything is simple: we write programs on Visual Basic, promised and lecture classes, I will wait.

 The fourth is mathematics.
-Well, the view was confirmed that in England mathematics is much simpler than in Russia: no difficult parameters and trigonometry, geometry.
 I liked the teacher very much: he was so calm, with measured speech, very friendly (well, the last card in general was a card by Bellerbis).
 Now we pass a parabola and square equations, soon there will be inequalities.
-Surprised that even the approach to the solution of tasks differs from Russian: for example, the interval method or the discriminant is practically not used, although it is not forbidden.

-There are separate classes for preparation of projects - they are conducted by our kind teacher Andre (in fact, this is a soft and affectionate female name): she is very attentive to each of us, and I am sure that in future she will be It's easy and fun to work with.
+There are separate classes for preparation of projects - they are conducted by our kind teacher Andre: she is very attentive to each of us, and I am sure that in future she will be It's easy and fun to work with.

 I want to talk about the features of the application to the British College - UCAS application form.
 There are several "parts" here:

-The third day in the new college was dedicated to city tours: pouring rain (here it is England as it is!), So everyone was I'm glad that the tour bus.
+The third day in the new college was dedicated to city tours.
 Especially memorable was the memorial complex in memory of the American soldiers, who significantly helped Cambridge during the Second World War.

-On Saturday I went to Nelson: it was in his family that I lived during my first A trip to England, and it was necessary to happen that we met with him literally on the first day of my current training!
+On Saturday I went to Nelson: in his family that I lived during my first trip to England, and it was necessary to happen that we met with him literally on the first day of my current studying!
 I stayed with him all evening: we drank tea with a delicious pie, talked about current affairs, told who had what happened in the year.
-You can not imagine how pleasant it is to think that even in another country, not in Russia, there are your friends and people who are not indifferent to you!
+You can not imagine how pleasant it is to think that even in another country there are your friends and people who are not indifferent to you!

 Sunday I devoted a walk to Cambridge (this time alone).
-Autumn here is the most beautiful time of the city: ancient architecture, fallen leaves, cozy streets, cool clean air, a legendary university that is visible far away ... it is unusually beautiful!
+Autumn here is the most beautiful time: ancient architecture, fallen leaves, cozy streets, cool clean air, a legendary university that is visible far away ... it is unusually beautiful!
 I also visited Fullborn (a suburb of Cambridge about one and a half kilometers from Cherry Hinton, where I live).
 Here, the fields and hills, as well as incredibly colorful mills, were remembered, as if from pages of books.

-I also realized that I probably do not like to live with representatives of Asian culture (I remind you, this time my neighbor from Hong Kong, and once again I lived with a neighbor from Taiwan).
-Their culture is very different from ours and seems alien: beginning from the norms of behavior at the table (champing and so on), the lack of an elementary, seemingly politeness (the words "thank you" and "please" are not accepted at all) and ending with the non-observance of the norms of personal space And time.
+I also realized that I probably do not like to live with representatives of Asian culture.
+Their culture is very different from ours and seems alien: beginning from the norms of behavior at the table (champing and so on), the lack of politeness (the words "thank you" and "please" are not accepted at all) and ending with the non-observance of the norms of personal space and time.
 For example, he decided to chat with his girlfriend on Skype at 9 am, and it's at full volume!
-Well, we'll have to get used to it, because we live with him for two more years, the entire course of training at the A-level.